rbergenl/_Alpha/issues/frontend/add-store.md

 - User Actions:
     - To make changing state from components easy add to `index.tsx` the line `export { userLogin } from './user';`.
 - Read and Write to State:
-    - In a component import the self created Store Hook and an User Action `import { useStore, userLogin } from 'store';`.
+    - In the component `Home.tsx` import the self created Store Hook and an User Action `import { useStore, userLogin } from 'store';`.
     - Call the Hook in the component with `const { state, dispatch } = useStore();`.
     - Read the State by printing `<h1>{ state.user.name }</h1>`.
     - Write to the State by calling `<button onClick={() => dispatch(userLogin('Doe'))}>Click</button>`.